 We eventually chose to sell our house to be completely free during our trip.
 During our absence our furniture is in a storage and our plants found an excellent home at grandma.

 After informing our family and friends about our plans, we've also told our employers the "good news".
 We resigned from our jobs to start a whole new chapter after our trip.
 Of course, the thought of 'what to do after our trip?'
 For years we were afraid of the what ifs, but now we've accepted the risk, we feel that we are in control of our lives and we are convinced our capabilities and experience will help us to a new challenge when we need one.

 Unfortunately, working for money during our trip is hard to realise, most of the "work-holiday visa" are only applicable until the age of 30 or 35.
 We would like to do something active once in a while so we hope to do some volunteering for a meal and accommodation wherever possible.

-We write a blog for a Dutch travel agency, we hope for some sponsorship with our webshop and we collaborate with accommodations in exchange for a extensive review.
+We write a blog for a Dutch travel agency, we hope for some sponsorship with our webshop and we collaborate with accommodations in exchange for an extensive review and professional pictures.